 Someone sent me a link to some YouTube videos of Jeffrey Smith promoting one of his books.
 I’m not sure what this person expected to accomplish, but it gives me a great opportunity to discuss the important issues of credibility and bias.
-I just started reading Lies, Damned Lies, and Science, about these and other issues surrounding science communication, so these sorts of things have been very much on my mind.
-I’ll be posting more on the book once I finish it.
-Be careful if you pick it up, there are a few errors about biotechnology in the beginning, but otherwise it’s great so far.
+I just started reading Lies, Damned Lies, and Science, about these and other issues surrounding science communication, and the book has really made me start to examine the source of information more carefully.

 Am I just really bad at Googling?
 Let me know if you can find anything, I’m curious.
 Regardless of what he has done, it sounds like exactly zero of it prepared him to be a communicator of science.
 On this blog, I discuss things I know I don’t have expertise in, but I don’t claim to be an expert in them.
 I also have my credentials, at least my job and school history, posted clearly.
 What are these people hiding that they can’t do the same?
 I hope that people will start to be more transparent about these things, because the context of the person making a claim is often very important in interpreting the claim.
 How does this matter?
 Here’s what I replied to the email: